Posted March 6, 2019

 On the selection form, we’ll ask you to request a first and second choice for which schedule you’d prefer.
 We hope to be able to give everyone their first choice.
 In case more households select a certain schedule than our spaces can accommodate, we’ll move to second choices after considering keeping family together, membership tenure, and whether the request came in before the deadline of May 27.

 We will, of course, continue to accept selections after the May 27 deadline.
-To have everything in place to open guest ticket ordering and prepare tickets, we’ll need to share your final schedule in early June for those who have selected by the deadline.
 We encourage you to make a preliminary selection before May 27 if at all possible.
 If we don’t hear from you, we’ll leave your schedule as is.

 We’ll do our best to accommodate requests for changes, space allowing.